-I. INTRODUCTION 6 II.
-RATIONALE FOR DEVELOPING A MARY AIKENHEAD MINISTRIES' FRAMEWORK FOR SENIOR LEADERSHIP FORMATION IN CATHOLIC MINISTRY 6 III.
-A PATH TOWARD THE MARY AIKENHEAD MINISTRIES' SENIOR LEADERSHIP FORMATION FRAMEWORK 9 An Outline of Core Content in Formation Programs 11 Approaches to Senior Leadership Ministry Formation 12 Criteria for Creating Sustainable Senior Leadership Formation 12 IV.
-SOME USEFUL DESCRIPTIONS 14
+I. INTRODUCTION 8 II.
+Rationale for developing a mary aikenhead ministries' framework for senior leadership formation in catholic ministry 8 III.
+A PATH TOWARD THE MARY AIKENHEAD Ministries' Senior Leadership Formation Framework 11 An Outline of Core Content in Formation Programs 13 Approaches to Senior Leadership Ministry Formation 14 Criteria for Creating Sustainable Senior Leadership Formation 14 IV.
+SOME USEFUL DESCRIPTIONS 16

-"He came to Nazareth, where he had been brought up, and went into the synagogue on the Sabbath day as he usually did.
-He stood up to read, and they handed him the scroll of the prophet Isaiah.
-Unrolling the scroll he found the place where it is written:
+When he came to Nazareth, where he had been brought up, he went to the synagogue on the sabbath day, as was his custom.
+He stood up to read, and the scroll of the prophet Isaiah was given to him.
+He unrolled the scroll and found the place where it was written:

-The spirit of the Lord has been given to me, for he has anointed me.
-He has sent me to bring the good news to the poor, to heal the broken hearted to proclaim liberty to captives and to the blind new sight, to set the downtrodden free, to proclaim the Lord's year of favour.
+"The spirit of the Lord is upon me, because he has anointed me to bring good news to the poor.
+He has sent me to proclaim release to the captives and recovery of sight to the blind, to let the oppressed go free, to proclaim the year of the Lord's favour."

-He then rolled up the scroll, gave it back to the assistant and sat down.
-And all eyes in the synagogue were fixed on him.
-Then he began to speak to them, 'This text is being fulfilled today even as you listen."
+And he rolled up the scroll, gave it back to the attendant, and sat down.
+The eyes of all in the synagogue were fixed on him.
+Then he began to say to them, "Today this scripture has been fulfilled in your hearing."

-(Luke 4:6-22)
+(Luke 4:16-21)